Whittling wood blocks

 So you think carving block wood is easy?
-While most of us do not use block wood, the truth is that it is still fun to carve something out of it.
-You can use it as a personal ornament or for commercial use.
+Most of us do not use log wood, but it’s still fun to carve something out of it.
+You can use it as personal decoration or for commercial purposes.
 Some people like to make shelves to hang on the wall, while others like to make chairs.
-It is also popular to make cabinets, tables, and beds.
+People also like to make cabinets, tables and beds out of it.

 Selecting a carving block